- What is Page Loading Time?

 Q.4.
 What is the Google recommended page load time?

 Google has long said that sites should load in under two seconds.
 However, they recently updated their PageSpeed Insights tool to recommend a page load time of under one second.
 This change was made based on data showing that the average user expects a page to load in under two seconds.
 However, Google’s own research shows that the majority of users expect a page to load in under one second.
-This change is likely to cause confusion for many website owners and developers who are used to Google’s previous recommendation.
+This change is likely to confuse many website owners and developers who are used to Google’s previous recommendation.

 Culmination on How to Speed Up Directory Website